Hard Refresh in Chrome Browser on Different Operating Systems

 - Press

-to open Developer Tools. - With Developer Tools open, right-click the Refresh button next to the address bar.
+F12to open Developer Tools. - With Developer Tools open, right-click the Refresh button next to the address bar.

 - Select

-Empty Cache and Hard Reload
+Empty Cache and Hard Reload.

 Using the Menu